The Zero Waste Coffee Project

 Thank you.
 With our process, we can make spent coffee grounds tastable.

-A process that you cannot describe in detail…?
+A process that you still cannot describe in detail…?

 Right!
 It´s our secret.